Codewithimisi/Art-Museum-Dataset-Analysis/README.md

 This project involves analyzing a dataset containing details about paintings, museums, artists, and related attributes.
 The dataset encompasses a wide range of queries, including identifying popular paintings, analyzing museum information, and exploring artist statistics.
-The project aims to extract insights and perform various data operations to understand trends and patterns within the art museum.
+The project aims to extract insights and perform various data operations to understand trends and patterns within the art world.

 ## Data Source
 The dataset used for this analysis was gotten from [Kaggle](https://www.kaggle.com/datasets/mexwell/famous-paintings), and was